samrids/DelphiStuff_1/README.md

 # DelphiStuff_1
-This demo show your how to get columne (Field name) when focus cell in grid.
+This demo show your how to get column name (Field name) when focus cell in grid.